SilkWallet Legal

 If you are a member of a group owned by someone else, deleting your profile removes your local copy and membership access where supported, but it does not delete the owner's group for every member.
 Ask a group admin to delete the shared workspace if the whole group should be removed.

 If you own a shared workspace, deleting your profile attempts to delete the group files and workspace data that you own.
-Some Google or Firebase deletion operations may fail if network access is unavailable or if your account no longer has permission.
-In that case, you can remove the files directly from your Google Drive or contact support.
+Some Google, Firebase, or Cloudflare deletion operations may fail if network access is unavailable, if the service is unavailable, or if your account no longer has permission.
+In that case, you can remove files directly from your Google Drive, Google Sheets, or Google Calendar where applicable, ask a workspace admin for help, or contact support.

 3. Delete After Uninstalling